SwiftERM Hyper-personalisation for ecommerce email marketing

 Working with the right influencer can get your product in front of a huge number of potential customers, increasing your brand awareness.
 To make the best use of influencer marketing, make sure your targeted influencer’s following aligns with your target audience, and that their values align with your brand.

 Common influencer marketing tactics include an influencer writing a blog post about your product, posting social media content reviewing or demonstrating your product or talking about your product at an event.
 You can also do creative collaborations like Jeni’s Ice Cream did with musician Tyler, the Creator.
-He created his own ice cream flavors
+He created his ice cream flavours

 10. Leverage your offline store(s).